mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

   const token = service.getAccessToken();

-  // This is where the configuration pattern is used. const drive = new Drive({
+  // This is where the generated library is used with the custom token. const drive = new Drive({
     token: token
   });